lihengcao/static-site-generator/README.md

 # static-site-generator

-# Motivation
+## Motivation

 I don't like Jekyll :P

-(Maybe it would be interesting to build a markdown interpreter?)
+I initially wanted to write a very very simple markdown interpreter, but decided against that.
+Going in the backlog.

-# Overview
+## Overview

 Takes .md files from `_posts/` folder, converts them to .html files, and then writes the output to `docs/` folder.

 Why these folder names? `_posts/` is used by Jekyll as the input, and `docs/` is used by GitHub Pages for hosting.

-# Supported features

-- Headers

-# TODO/Reminders

-## Markdown features
+## TODO/Reminders/Backlog

-- Bullets
-- Code blocks
-- Links

-## Rust
+### Rust

 Rewrite in rust to practice??

-## Optimization
+### Optimization

-- Necessary optimization: if the generated file is newer than the source file, don't do anything
+Necessary optimization: if the generated file is newer than the source file, don't do anything.

-## multiple files

-- Have an input and output folder for multiple files

-## Options file
+### Options file

-- Allow changing of input and output folder
+Allow changing of input and output folder

+- Name of author, blog, +

+### Don't use a library for markdown conversion

+Write a simple markdown interpreter.
+Probably support only a small subset of all markdown features.